Post-1949 Communications and Transportation

 Labrador, however, benefited little from the government's road-building programs until the first leg of the Trans-Labrador Highway – from Labrador City to Happy Valley-Goose Bay – opened in 1992.
-The highway is jointly paid for by the provincial and federal governments and, when completed, will run from Labrador City to Cartwright before turning south to Red Bay.
+The highway is jointly paid for by the provincial and federal governments and, as completion approaches, will run from Labrador City to Cartwright before turning south to Red Bay.

 Air and Marine Services

 Ferries and airplanes are other important modes of transportation for the province's people.
 Air travel grew in importance in Newfoundland and Labrador during the Second World War when Canadian and American Armed Forces expanded airports at Gander and Botwood and built new ones at Torbay, Goose Bay, Argentia, and Stephenville.
 Trans-Canada Airlines (today Air Canada) began providing daily national and international flights to Torbay, Stephenville, and Gander in 1942, while the Smallwood government subsidized local commercial airlines after Confederation to provide services within the province.
-Prominent among these was Eastern Provincial Airways, which offered regular flights between Labrador and the island.
-Today, a variety of airlines provide regular flights from Newfoundland and Labrador, including Air Canada, Air Labrador, Provincial/Innu Mikun Airlines, Canjet Airlines, WestJet, and Air Transat.
+Prominent among these was Eastern Provincial Airways, which offered regular flights between Labrador and the island from 1949 to 1987.

 Despite the growing popularity of motor vehicles and air travel following Confederation, the sea remained an important mode of transportation for the Newfoundland and Labrador people.
 Under the Terms of Union, the Canadian National Railways (CN) assumed control of the province's coastal boats and Gulf ferry service between Port aux Basques and North Sydney, Nova Scotia.
 Although the island's coastal boat service declined after the Trans-Canada Highway opened in the 1960s, the Gulf ferry service grew in popularity and added a second route in 1967 from Argentia to North Sydney.
-Today, the federal Crown corporation Marine Atlantic operates the daily Gulf ferry service, while Labrador Marine Inc., owned by the Woodward Group of Companies, provides passenger and freight services along the Labrador coast.
+The federal Crown corporation Marine Atlantic operates the daily Gulf ferry service, while Labrador Marine Inc., a subsidiary of the Labrador-based Woodward Group, provides passenger and freight services along the Labrador coast.

 Advances in communications technology during the second half of the 20th century dramatically altered the way Newfoundland and Labrador people interacted with friends, family, and business associates within the province and around the world.
 Although the telegraph remained popular well into the 1960s, the telephone eventually eclipsed it as the public's preferred mode of communication.